marqidox/US-Medical-Insurance-Costs/README.md

 # US Medical Insurance Costs
-In this project, I will be finding out how certain factors affect how much you get charged.
-I will be using Jupyter Notebook and Pandas to do this.
+In this project, I will analyzing a medical insurance dataset to find out how certain factors affect how much you get charged.
+I will be using Jupyter Notebook, Pandas, Seaborn, Scipy, and Matplotlib to do this.